 Even the imminent arrival of Mario Balotelli at Liverpool is not likely to convince Borini to make the move, especially as Goal understands Napoli could be ready to make their move in the final days of the transfer window.

-Sunderland has therefore turned their attentions to Welbeck, but Newcastle is also monitoring the situation as it looks for another striker.
+Sunderland have therefore turned their attentions to Welbeck, but Newcastle are also monitoring the situation as they look for another striker.